-Long-term treatment is aimed at treating chronic venous insufficiency by keeping blood from pooling in the veins around the ankles.
+Long-term treatment is aimed at treating chronic venous insufficiency Treatment Chronic venous insufficiency is damage to leg veins that prevents blood from flowing normally.
+Postphlebitic syndrome is chronic venous insufficiency that results from a blood clot in the veins... read more by keeping blood from pooling in the veins around the ankles.
 When sitting, the person should elevate the legs above the level of the heart.
 Properly fitted prescription support hose (compression stockings) also prevent pooling of blood and decrease swelling.
 Department store "support" stockings are not usually adequate.

-For dermatitis that has started recently, soothing compresses, such as gauze pads soaked in tap water or aluminum acetate (Burow solution), may make the skin feel better and can help prevent infection by keeping the skin clean.
-If the disorder worsens, as evidenced by increased warmth, redness, small ulcers, or pus, a more absorbent dressing can be used.
+For dermatitis that has started recently, and if there are no ulcers, a corticosteroid cream or ointment applied to the affected areas can help.
+If the disorder worsens, as evidenced by increased warmth, redness, oozing, or small ulcers, a more absorbent dressing, such as a hydrocolloid dressing, can be used.

 In stasis dermatitis, the skin is easily irritated.
-Antibiotic creams, first-aid (anesthetic) creams, alcohol, witch hazel, lanolin, or other chemicals should not be used because they can make the disorder worse.
+Antibiotic creams, first-aid (anesthetic) creams, wool alcohols, witch hazel, lanolin, or other chemicals should not be used because they can make the disorder worse.